Deniz-shelby/Python_stuff/README.md

 # Python_stuff

-Collected different learnings and testings in python
+Collected different projects with the focus to get a better understanding of python and also math/statistics